shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 Properties received to root shortcut settings page component are:

 - `extension`: Extension object with fields:
-  - `name`: Extension's name
+  - `name`: Extension name
-  - `version`: Extension's version
+  - `version`: Extension version
-  - `title`: Extension's title
+  - `title`: Extension title
   - `settings`: Extension global settings
 - `shortcut`: Shortcut instance object with fields:
-  - `name`: Shortcut's name
+  - `name`: A shortcut's name
-  - `title`: Shortcut's title
+  - `title`: A shortcut's title
-  - `settings`: Shortcut instance settings
+  - `settings`: A shortcut instance settings
-  - `screens`: Array of screen objects, which are containing:
+  - `screens`: Array of screen objects, each containing:
     - `type`: Type of screen that has alternative layouts (that's original screen's name)
     - `name`: Name of the layout that will be shown
     - `settings`: Screen settings (shared among all layouts)

 To set extension settings, use `setShortcutSettings` from `@shoutem/builder-sdk`.
-Although shortcut settings can be manipulated from any both shortcut and screen settings page, for maximum user experience, do it only in shortcut settings pages.
+Although shortcut settings can be manipulated from both the shortcut and the screen settings page, for maximum user experience, do it only from the shortcut settings pages.

 ##### Client side